Offline Map Component

 Points Of Interest (POIs)

 The offline map can display points of interest such as businesses, public toilets, bus terminals etc on the map.
-Each POI displays as a fixed size image, depending on the category; to add a new category requires updating the app.
+Each POI displays as a fixed size image, depending on the category; to add a new category requires updating the Project.

 POIs are listed in the same Point Data Feed as Beacons.
 For POIs this feed must have the following columns: